Client Successes

 Mared Industries, Inc. v.
 Mansfield

 2005 WI 5, 277 Wis.
 2d 350, 690 N.W.2d 835.
 Our client was sued by competitor for breach of a no-hire agreement.
-Michael Cohen and his co-counsel obtained summary judgment for the firm’s client on the grounds of defective service of process on a receptionist of the corporation.
+Michael Cohen and his co-counsel obtained summary judgement for the firm’s client on the grounds of defective service of process on a receptionist of the corporation.
 The decision was affirmed on appeal to the Wisconsin Court of Appeals and by the Wisconsin Supreme Court, which established precedent on the proper service of process on a corporation.

 Ratajczak v.
 Beazley Solutions Ltd., 870 F.3d 650 (7th Cir.
 2017)

-Obtained summary judgment holding that our insurer client did not owe the insureds a duty to defend or indemnify against claims for the adulteration of whey protein concentrate because the underlying allegations of fraudulent and deceitful actions by the insured did not constitute an “occurrence.”
+Attorney Michael Cohen obtained summary judgment holding that our insurer client did not owe the insureds a duty to defend or indemnify against claims for the adulteration of whey protein concentrate because the underlying allegations of fraudulent and deceitful actions by the insured did not constitute an “occurrence.”
 Affirmed on appeal.

 Schueler v.
 Schoenecker, 2017 IL App (1st) 163377-U

-Obtained summary judgment and dismissal with prejudice of claims that our client had breached a non-compete agreement.
+Attorney Mark Malloy obtained summary judgment and dismissal with prejudice of claims that our client had breached a non-compete agreement.
 Affirmed on appeal.

 “As counsel for corporate matters, MTFN consistently provides us with timely, cost effective solutions.
 Their understanding of entrepreneurial entities allows them to quickly frame practical answers that fit our needs.
 This team has great energy and passion to help our business, succeed and thrive, regardless of the challenges.”